BU-EC500-SP15/openstack-passthru/README.md

                 $ pip install python-swiftclient
                 $ pip install python-cinderclient

-4)Make a ssh pubic key and have it registered with MOC.
+4) Make a ssh pubic key and have it registered with MOC.

-5)Follow the guide lines on the following page to set up proxy settings.
+5) Follow the guide lines on the following page to set up proxy settings.

   https://github.com/CCI-MOC/moc-public/wiki/Access-the-OpenStack-dashboard